cgiroux86/Sprint-Challenge-Applied-Javascript/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the DOM?

+  Document Object Model.
+It is a programming interface for HTML and XML documents.
+The DOM represents the document as nodes and objects.

 2. What is an event?

+They are things, or events, that happen to HTML elements.
+For example, a button click is an event when someone submits a form.

 3. What is an event listener?

+An event listener is a function that waits for an event to occur.

 4. Why would we convert a NodeList into an Array?

+To be able to use array methods such as .map, .filter, .reduce.
+ForEach is the only method available to a NodeList.

 5. What is a component?

+A resuable set of logic/instructions.
+We use components to ensure DRY code practices and to save time creating elements we are going to use multiple times.

 ### Git Set up